NGirchev/algorithm-tasks-template/README.md

 ### How to write your own solution:

-1. Choose a task in `ru.girchev.AllTasksExecutor`.
+1. Choose a task in `ru.girchev.algorithm.AllTasksExecutor`.
 2. Create an implementation of task class.
 You can run your implementation directly, or you can run AllTasksExecutor.